asyncgui/asyncgui/sphinx/intro.rst

 The problem mentioned above doesn't occur in ``asyncgui`` because:

 * :func:`asyncgui.start` and :meth:`asyncgui.Nursery.start` immediately start a task.
-* :meth:`asyncgui.Event.fire` immediately resumes a task.
+* :meth:`asyncgui.Event.fire` immediately resumes the tasks waiting for it to happen.

 All other APIs work that way as well.

 No main loop
 -------------

-The coexistence problem I mentioned earlier doesn't occur in ``asyncgui`` because it doesn't have its own main loop.
+The coexistence problem I mentioned earlier doesn't occur in ``asyncgui`` because it doesn't own a main loop.
 Instead, ``asyncgui`` runs by piggybacking on another main loop, such as one from a GUI library.
 To achieve this, however, you need to wrap the callback-style APIs associated with the main loop it piggybacks.
 I'll explain this further in the :doc:`usage` section.